SatvikPurohit/FileUploadSystem/README.md

 npm run dev               # start dev server on 5173
 ```

-Make sure backend is running on port 4000 when developing frontend.
+Backend should be running on port 4000 for frontend.

 ## Commands